CSS Hover

 button{transition: background 0.8s ease-in-out;}

-Also, you have to use the transition property within the parent (main) selector, and not within the “:hover” selector.
+property within the parent (main) selector, and not within the :hover

 Have you ever come across any situation in your web development career where it was required to hover on an element and affect the other element?
 I will show you some real-world use cases.